AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Machine_Structures/8_Linking_OS_Processes/Exceptions&Processes.md

 > - The parent process creates a child process using `fork()`.
 > - The parent then waits for any child process to change state using `waitpid()` with the first argument as `-1`.
 > - The `status` variable is used to store the exit status of the terminated child process.
+> - Return `-1` if there is no child processes unterminated.
 > - The `waitpid()` will not return until any one of the child processes of the calling process terminates.
 > - The `WIFEXITED()` macro checks if the child process exited normally, and `WEXITSTATUS()` retrieves the exit status.
 ```c